I2PC/docs/docs/Installation/Standlone-installation/index.rst

 will can run Xmipp in Scipion (see `linking step <https://github.com/I2PC/xmipp/edit/agm_refactoring_readme/README.md#linking-xmipp-standalone-to-scipion>`__)

     - Compile Xmipp by invoking the compilation script, which will take you through the rest of the process:

 ``./xmipp``

-that way you will install
-Xmipp with the dependencies and thier versions that the enviroment you decide, or the default one.
+that way you will install Xmipp with the dependencies and thier versions that the enviroment youdecide, or the default one.

     - Compile Xmipp via Scipion enviroment

 ``scipion3 run ./xmipp``